 Next, we have the daughter of Robin and Demetrius, Maru.
 Maru is a bachelorette that the player can pursue and has a keen interest in science and medicine, hence why she works in the doctor’s surgery in town.
 Maru is clearly a very driven and intelligent girl and while we love to see a woman being represented as an educated go-getter, in this instance, it makes Maru seem a little dull.

 It’s the typical ‘all work and no play’ theory.
-The heart events are a mixed bag with Maru, you get some interesting scenes but others fall a little flat but what we will say is that the romance really does shine through, building throughout the relationship arguably more so than with any other suitor.
-She offers nice gifts when married but sadly her room is a little bit messy and makes the house look a little unaesthetic as a result.
-In short, Maru is a mixed bag but for the right type of player, she will be the ideal match.
+The heart events are a mixed bag with Maru; you get some interesting scenes, but others fall a little flat, but what I will say is that the romance really does shine through.
+She offers nice gifts when married, but sadly, her room is a little bit messy and makes the house look a little unaesthetic as a result.
+In short, Maru is a mixed bag, but for some players, she will be the ideal match.

 #16 – Willy